 More on the subject here – http://www.sheep101.info/201/dockcastrate.html.
 The equivalent in the horse breeding world is a gelding (another Norse root word).

-In both these words, “faer” and “wether”, we have Norse and/or Germanic root words, and both with a strong connection to sheep and sheep farming.
+In both these words, “faer” and “wether”, we have Norse and/or Germanic root words, and both have a strong connection to sheep and sheep farming.
 Perhaps the Fairweather name was given to those who kept sheep or may have worked with shepherd’s giving assistance as a “wetherer of sheep”.
-We’ll probably never know but it’s a suitable description of an activity common in the rearing of sheep.
+We’ll probably never know, but it’s a suitable description of an activity common in the rearing of sheep.

 The New Statistical Account of Scotland – 1837 – Fordoun, Kincardineshire, makes an interesting reference – “About 600 black-faced wedders are bought in by farmers, and fed off on turnips, and this practice is yearly extending… Once ready for sale many sheep were shipped by steamer to London for sale in markets there.”